mpiress/midpy/README.md

 </p>

 <p align="justify">
-On each worker, cache space is instantiated to coordinate common partial computations.
-Each cache space uses typical replacement policies, such as Least Recently Used (LRU), and it is defined in the wrappers, side by side with the applications' routine calls.
+On each worker, a cache space is provided and it is instantiated to coordinate common partial computations.
+Each cache adopt typical replacement policies, such as Least Recently Used (LRU), which are defined based on wrappers, side by side with the applications' routine calls.
 Pre-defined configurations address how tasks are read, how workers are executed, and which policy and cache size are adopted.
 </p>

 <p align="justify">